Please check Calendar for upcoming bird walks, field trips and meetings.

 During the last year Tom, his attorney and WBC Treasurer, Ann Carpenter, worked through the logistics of a generous bequest to WBC to support our Nature Camp Scholarship funding, lasting evidence of his life devoted to education, scholarship, and birds.
 Tom McCary’s obituary may be found at this link.

 Since the beginning of the Williamsburg Bird Club in 1977, the Club has had a relationship with the local public library, the Williamsburg Regional Library.
 We have donated funds to the library so they could add bird-related books, and, later, cassettes, CD’s, DVDs, and eBooks to their collection.
-A list of those titles can be found at Turquoise Silver Evil Eye Dangle Hoop Earrings.
+A list of those titles can be found at Maternity blue jeans.
 Note that there is now a “carousel” of book covers on that page of bird-related items available at the library.
 If you click on the titles, you will be taken to the record for that title in the library’s catalog for possible check out.
 This is another great way the club and the library have partnered.

 The Williamsburg Bird Club was organized with the purpose of promoting interest in the study of wild birds; protecting birds and their habitat; and sharing the joy of birding with others.
 To do so, the Club supports the goals of many birding partners, including these listed on our website under links: Virginia Society of Ornithology, Coastal Virginia Wildlife Observatory, The Center for Conservation Biology, and the Cornell Lab of Ornithology.